NetDenizen/booru-wizard/README.md

 The software is intended to run on Windows and Linux.
 A Mac port is a possibility, but it is a low priority, unless I find there is a great demand for it.
 Technically speaking, there is nothing in the code that I believe would make it incompatible, but I won't be actively maintaining and testing a port, for now.
 The library I used also seems to lack certain features on Mac.

-Dependencies should not be an issue to the end-user, since the software will be packaged as a standalone executable.
+Dependencies should not be an issue to the end-user, since the software will be packaged as a standalone executable along with the configuration file, schema file, and a script to run the executable using those other files.
 Otherwise, the dependencies are:

 * Python 3.2 or newer